Cyxio/wsd-project/README.md

 Available for testing at https://wsd-project-healthalyzer.herokuapp.com/ Local testing available by running with Deno, instructions found in documentation.txt

+Email verification is not needed, works like a username.

 Project was almost finished and tested locally before creating this repository, which explains the commit messages :D